Golden Child (Meghan Patrick song)

 "Golden Child" is a song recorded by Canadian-American country music singer Meghan Patrick.
 She wrote the song with Joey Hyde and Aaron Eshuis, both of whom produced the track.
 The title track to Patrick's fourth studio album, Golden Child, it was released as the album's lead single on September 6, 2024.
-It marks the singer's first album to be released in the United States, and her first solo charting effort in the country.
+It marks the singer's first solo charting effort in the United States.

 Background and release

 Patrick was in the process of recording her album, Golden Child, when collaborator Aaron Eshuis suggested that the album needed a title track.
 Fellow co-writer Joey Hyde came up with the hook "Everything that glitters ain't golden, child", and Patrick elected to pursue the song as a "letter to her younger self".
 She intentionally left the comma out of the song's title in order to align with the album name.
 Hyde noted that many of lyrics were simply statements spoken by Patrick in the room that the three individuals worked to rhyme and fit into the song.
 Jenee Fleenor played the fiddle on the song.

 Patrick's label, Riser House Records, sent the song to American country radio stations in August 2024, one month ahead of its release to digital and streaming platforms.
 It is her second single to be promoted in the country following "My First Car" in 2020.

 A remix of the song by DJ duo Vavo was released on July 18, 2025.